How to Set Up Workflow Triggers

 Web Forms: Configure your website contact forms to POST data directly to your trigger URL.

-Zapier Integration: Use the Webhooks action in Zapier to connect hundreds of applications to your database workflows.
+Zapier: Use the Webhooks by Zapier action to connect hundreds of applications to your workflows.

-Sync: Set up your existing systems to send new leads automatically to your database through the trigger URL.
+CRM Systems: Set up your existing systems to send new leads automatically through the trigger URL.

 Q: What happens if I send the same contact multiple times?